Opening a bank account in the UK

 - Proof of identity – usually this will be your passport with your student visa, or if you are an EU student, an EU/EEA identification card.

 - Proof of address – usually this will be a DMU bank letter.
 Please note that you will only be able to access this letter once you have registered onto your course.
-You can print this letter yourself using the My Documents tile on the MyDMU app; if you have difficulty with this, please visit Student Gateway reception.
+You can print this letter yourself using the My Documents tile on the MyDMU web portal and app.

 Additional advice and guidance

-If you have problems opening an account or need more information, visit the International Student Support team in Student Gateway, who will be able to advise you.
+If you have problems opening an account or need more information, contact International Student Support at email@example.com - we'll do our best to advise you.

 There's also useful guidance for international students available from the British Bankers Association as well as advice from the UK Council for International Student Affairs